 SAMHSA announces grant funding opportunities through Funding Opportunity Announcements (FOAs).
 Each FOA contains all the information you need to apply for a grant.

-SAMHSA and NIH previously held a webinar which included an online question and answer session to explain the new eRA application process and offer resources for support.
+SAMHSA and NIH previously held a webinar which offer resources for support.
 The following materials from this webinar are available:

 You should become familiar with all the components of the FOA before you apply.
 When you find an opportunity for which you would like to apply, be sure you meet all the eligibility requirements.